How do students get tutorial help?

 How many students use TWLS?

-For-Credit Students: 60-85 students typically register for credit each quarter in the personalized lab courses, ENGL 089 and ENGL 099.
-For each credit earned, students are required to spend 20 hours in the studio working on their lab assignments.
-Each quarter TWLS is also the home for one to four students taking Education 199 or Engl 296, courses designed to educate studio assistants and give them supervised experience tutoring in TWLS.
+For-Credit Students: 60-85 students typically register for credit each quarter in the personalized lab courses, ENGL 089 and ENGL 098.
+For each credit earned, students are required to spend 17 hours in the studio working on their lab assignments.
+If you want to be a tutor in the studio and you're a Shoreline student, you should talk with the studio director.
+You would be required to take her tutor education course, EDULA 199, to prepare you for working in the studio.

-Walk-in (non-credit) students: 400 - 450 students typically use TWLS each quarter on a walk-in/non-credit basis for writing and reading assistance, student success workshops, handouts, reading assessment, advising, and other resources.
+Walk-in (non-credit) students: 425 - 475 students typically use TWLS each quarter on a walk-in/non-credit basis for writing and reading assistance, student success workshops, handouts, reading assessment, advising, and other resources.
 While the studio serves students in a variety of courses across disciplines, the majority of requests for assistance are made by students in English 101.
-The five other courses that typically represent the most requests for assistance in TWLS are English 102 and 100 and ESL 100, 099, and 098.
+Other courses that typically represent the most requests for assistance in TWLS are ENGL 102, ENGL 099, and ESL 099.

 Who staffs TWLS?

-One full-time English faculty member, Grace Rhodes, is director of TWLS and professor of ENGL 089, ENGL 099, and EDULA 199.
-During each hour the studio is open for service, two or three learning assistants (LA) are also working.
-Learning assistants have a range of education and experience, the majority having a bachelor's or master's degree, while others are currently students working toward their degrees.
-Learning assistants are hourly employees with a top wage of $9.83 per hour.
+One full-time English faculty member, Grace Rhodes, is director of TWLS and professor of ENGL 089, ENGL 098, and EDULA 199.
+During most service hours the studio is also staffed with three learning assistants (LA).
+Learning assistants have a range of education and experience, the majority having a bachelor's or master's degree, while others might be SCC students working toward their degrees.
+Learning assistants are hourly employees with a top wage of $10.13 per hour.

 To find out more specific information about the current staff, click on "Staff" in the left-column menu and read what the staff members wrote about themselves.